pactus-project/pactus.org/website/_posts/2023-05-08-announcement-release-0-10-0.md

 ## Download

-This version has been implemented for [Testnet-1]({{ site.url }}/2023/05/09/announcement-testnet-1.html) and is being prepared for the upcoming mainnet launch.
+This version has been implemented for [Testnet-1]({{ site.url }}/2023/05/09/announcement-testnet-1.html) and is being prepared for the upcoming Mainnet launch.
 To start using Pactus Blockchain Testnet-1, download the latest version from the [download]({{ site.baseurl }}/download) page and join the Testnet.